ItsRqtl/auto-fxtwitter/README.md

 > [!NOTE]
 This extension is currently under review at Microsoft Edge Add-ons, it will be published soon.

+- Install the extension at [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/autofxtwitter/).

+> [!NOTE]
+This extension is currently under review at Firefox Browser Add-ons, it will be published soon.

 - Load the extension manually: